The Energy Regulation and Markets Review: Brazil

 In addition, the bid notice usually establishes that foreign companies shall have a legal representative in Brazil with powers to receive service of process and provide answers in the judicial and administrative spheres, as well as represent them in all phases of the proceedings.

-In addition, there are specific restrictions for the organisation of power companies in the economic group.
-Unbundling, adopted by the sector since its restructuring in the 1990s and extended further as part of the 2004 regulatory reform, restricted the activities of distribution companies in the regulated market, limiting their participation in other activities within the supply chain.
+Also, there are specific restrictions for the activities of power distribution companies.
+When the market was restructured in the 1990s and later reformed in 2004, the Law imposed limits on their participation in other activities within the supply chain, in order to avoid conflicts of interest.
 As such, generation and distribution companies operating in the interconnected system are required to maintain separate legal entities and individual accounting, although they may be part of the same corporate group or share infrastructure and human resources when authorised by ANEEL.

 iv Transfers of control and assignments